How to Identify the Distribution of Your Data using Minitab

 To identify the distribution, we’ll go to Stat > Quality Tools > Individual Distribution Identification in Minitab.
 This handy tool allows you to easily compare how well your data fit 16 different distributions.
 It produces a lot of output both in the Session window and graphs, but don't be intimidated.
 Before we walk through the output, there are 3 measures you need to know.

 Anderson-Darling statistic (AD): Lower AD values indicate a better fit.
-It’s generally valid to compare AD values between distributions and go with the lowest.
+However, to compare how well different distributions fit the data, you should assess the p-value, as described below.

 LRT P: For 3-parameter distributions only, a low value indicates that adding the third parameter is a significant improvement over the 2-Parameter version.
 A higher value suggests that you may want to stick with the 2-Parameter version.